 Immediately behind you from the lookout point of Kayangan Lagoon, is Kayangan Lake.
 As there is no direct link to the ocean or sea, the lake is a freshwater lake with some of the clearest water I have ever seen.
 After the relatively short hike it takes to get there from Kayangan Lagoon, it is so refreshing to swim in this lake.
 Surrounded by limestone cliffs, this really is a spectacular lake and a great place to relax and is a very popular place for tourists along with Kayangan Lagoon.

 3).
 Siete Pecados Marine Park

 Siete Pecados Marine Park is a marine sanctuary and offers some of the most diverse marine life in Coron.
 It is located only a short boat ride from Coron town proper and is a place full of mystery and intrigue.
-This also offers the nearest snorkeling opportunity to Coron town proper.
+This also offers the nearest snorkelling opportunity to Coron town proper.
 Siete means seven in Spanish, and this is the number of small limestone islands in the area.
 The name comes from a local legend in which seven daughters apparently drowned after disobeying their mothers request not to swim there.
-Either way, the marine life here is amazing and it’s a great place for snorkeling.
+Either way, the marine life here is amazing and it’s a great place for snorkelling.

 4).
 Beach 91

 Although the name of this beach does not sound overly inviting, this really is a sensational beach.
 Like most of the islands in Palawan, it is blessed with beautiful powdery white sand and beautiful turquoise blue water that is crystal clear.
 During our boat tour in Coron, we stopped here for lunch in which we had fresh seafood and local fruit.
-Afterward, we did some kayaking and got to explore some of the limestone rock formations nearby.
-This really is a sensational little place to relax with a number of nipa hits lining the shore.
+Afterwards we did some kayaking and got to explore some of the limestone rock formations nearby.
+This really is a sensational little place to relax with a number of nipa huts lining the shore.